lmuntaner/tech-introduction-product-people/docs/databases/project.md

 Press *Play* to execute this statement.

-After creating it you should see the table in the *Database Structure*.
+After creating it you should see the table in the tab *Database Structure*.

 ### Drop a table

-If you are not happy with the table or you made some mistake, now you can remove the table with:
+If you are not happy with the table or you made some mistake, you can remove the table with:

 ```sql
 DROP TABLE writers;